walkframe/covertable/typescript/README.md

 Not relevant options will be ignored.

 ### preFilter
-This means a function to filter beforehand.
+This is a function to filter beforehand.

 It receives an argument `row` as `object` type.

-When the function returns `false`, the row combination will not registered.
+When the function returns `false`, the row combination will not be registered.
 - If factors type is `Array`, you should specify an index at the subscript like `row => row[1] < 6`.
 - If factors type is `Object`, you should specify a key at the subscript like `row => row.month < 6` or `row => row['month'] < 6`

 ### postFilter
 This means a function to filter later.

-Usage is the same as `preFilter`, only the difference is the timing that it is called.
+The usage is the same as `preFilter`, only the difference is the timing of the call.
 It will delete rows not matched this function at the last.

+For this reason, the final test cases may not satisfy the factors coverage.

 # Requirement